20tab/django-uwsgi-template/README.md

 The project is partially configured to use Ansible to deploy the project.
 For each instance to deploy (e.g. "alpha"), there must be a config file (e.g. `deploy/alpha.yml`) and an item in the hosts file.

-Use provided `deploy/alpha.yml.template` and `deploy/hosts.template` as templates for, respectively, the configuration and the hosts files.
-Rename them removing the `.template` suffix.
+Use provided `deploy/alpha.yml.tpl` and `deploy/hosts.tpl` as templates for, respectively, the configuration and the hosts files.
+Rename them removing the `.tpl` suffix.
 The obtained files will not be versioned.

 This project contains makefile commands for "alpha".
 If needed, duplicate those and use them as templates for additional instances (e.g. "beta" or "prod").